exbotanical/ys/docs/guide/basic-tutorial.md

 Here, we've registered a request handler `root_handler` on our root router.
 The second argument to `router_register` is the request path on which the router will match `root_handler`.
 Any time a request is made to `/`, `root_handler` will be invoked.

 The third and subsequent arguments to `router_register` specify the request methods on which to register the handler — here, we've specified `METHOD_GET`.
-Note we terminate the variadic list of methods with a `NULL` terminator, which tells `router_register` our list has ended. *Failure to pass the `NULL` terminator will result in undefined behavior.*<!-- TODO: PRERELEASE FIX NEEDED -->
+Note we do not need to terminate the variadic list of methods with a `NULL` sentinel terminator; the `router_register` macro is written such that it is inserted automatically.

 ::: info TIP
 Ys provides several enum constants for all possible HTTP methods and statuses, prefixed with `METHOD_` and `STATUS_`, respectively.